-GOVERNOR’S OFFICE NEWS RELEASE: Governor releases Intent to Veto listPosted on Jun 23, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor releases Intent to Veto listPosted on Jun 23, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has notified legislative leaders and key lawmakers of the 15 bills that are listed on his Intent to Veto list.
 The Hawai‘i State Constitution requires the governor to notify the Legislature of the bills he intends to veto by June 26.